alxhotel/angular-openvidu/README.md

 The CSS stylesheet is compiled from the [SASS](http://sass-lang.com/) files with a custom [gulp file](http://gulpjs.com/)

-To build the LESS files just run:
+To build the SASS files just run:

 ```sh
 $ gulp css
 ```

-If you want to build the LESS files automatically every time there is a change, then run:
+If you want to build the SASS files automatically every time there is a change, then run:

 ```sh
 $ gulp watch